simonefagini/superfluo.cc/README.md

 # SUPERFLUO
-[superfluo.cc](https://superfluo.cc) is a personal experimental website and a study ground for learning and experimenting with various development topics.
+[superfluo](https://superfluo.cc) is a personal experimental website and a study ground for learning and experimenting with various topics.

 ## Content